 securityGroupId: sg-123456

-The type property sets the traffic direction (ingress for inbound).
-The fromPort and toPort define the port range, while protocol specifies TCP.
-The cidrBlocks and ipv6CidrBlocks properties list the IP ranges that can connect.
-The securityGroupId identifies which security group receives this rule.
+The type property sets the traffic direction (ingress for inbound, egress for outbound).
+The fromPort and toPort define the port range, while protocol specifies TCP, UDP, ICMP, or a protocol number.
+The cidrBlocks and ipv6CidrBlocks properties list the IP ranges that can access this port range.

 Route egress traffic to VPC endpoints

-Applications connecting to AWS services through VPC endpoints reference the endpoint’s prefix list rather than hardcoding IP ranges.
+Applications accessing AWS services through VPC endpoints need egress rules that reference the endpoint’s prefix list.

 import * as pulumi from "@pulumi/pulumi";